adityarn/adityarn.github.io/teaching.md

 # Student Supervision

-1. Informal mentoring of Hasna Kunjumon, M.Sc. dissertation on the dynamics of the Antarctic Circumpolar Current.
+* 2020-2021: Co-supervised Hasna Kunjumon, M.Sc. dissertation on the dynamics of the Antarctic Circumpolar Current. \\
-1. Co-supervising Soumyadeep Datta, PhD student, National Center for Polar and Ocean Research, Goa, India.
+* 2020-2021: Informal mentoring of Sivakrishnan K.K, M.Sc. dissertation on the watermasses of the Antarctic marginal seas. \\
+* 2023-ongoing: Co-supervising Soumyadeep Datta, PhD Student, on Antarctic coastal watermass formation.\\